ArcaneEngineer/ECS-tutorials/part2.md

 Notice that `parseInt()` is used to round down to an integer value where desired, rather than using `Math.random()`'s default floating point output.
 (Using integers also makes numbers more readable in the browser console using `console.log()`, which is useful when programming in JS).

 On the other hand, you will notice that one member, `turret.reloadCountdown`, is actually set from a pre-initialised value on the same component, `turret`.
-As we go through this series, interactions between component members (or _fields_) will grow more complex.

-Lastly, notice that not ever component type has an initialisation function.
+Lastly, notice that not every component type _has_ an initialisation function.
 From the perspective of our ECS, these are entirely optional, and depend on what -- if anything -- you need to do to your components at startup.

 ### Components Initialisation: Overhauling the exiting Loop